What’s The Difference Between Liposuction and Tummy Tuck Surgery?

 • Backache.

-Liposuction vs. Tummy Tuck: Recovery
+Liposuction vs Tummy Tuck: Recovery

 Liposuction recovery

 The number of operating parts and the amount of removed fat play an important role in how easy your liposuction recovery will be.
 Swelling, fluid discharge, and mild bleeding are normal and inevitable side effects of liposuction that almost everyone experiences.
-To reduce these discomforts, you need to wear a compression garment, take antibiotics and pain medications, and maintain a low-fat diet during the lipo recovery.
+To reduce these discomforts, you must wear a compression garment, take antibiotics and pain medications, and maintain a low-fat diet during the lipo recovery.
 The good news is that the recovery period of this surgery is concise, and you can get back to work two or three days after the operation.

 Vaser Liposuction: All about Vaser Lipo Pros and Cons